Marie Poland Fish: Early life and education

-Fish was born in Paterson, New Jersey, and graduated from Smith College before earning a PhD from the University of Rhode Island.
+Marie Poland was born in 1900 in Paterson, New Jersey.
+Her nickname "Bobbie" derived from her bobbed flapper haircut.
+She graduated from Smith College before earning a PhD from the University of Rhode Island.
+She graduated in 1921, and married Charles Fish in 1923.

 Career

 Before working for the Office of Naval Research, she worked for the United States Bureau of Fisheries, Buffalo Museum of Science, New York State Conservation Department, University of Rhode Island, United States National Museum (now the Smithsonian Institution), Pacific Oceanic Biology Project, and the State of Rhode Island in various roles as scientist, researcher, investigator, instructor, and curator.